Max Planck

-Planck made many substantial contributions to theoretical physics, but his fame as a physicist rests primarily on his role as the originator of quantum theory, which revolutionized human understanding of atomic and subatomic processes.
-In 1948, the German scientific institution Kaiser Wilhelm Society (of which Planck was twice president) was renamed Max Planck Society (MPG).
-The MPG now includes 83 institutions representing a wide range of scientific directions.
+Planck made many substantial contributions to theoretical physics, but his fame as a physicist rests primarily on his role as the originator of quantum theory and one of the founders of modern physics, which revolutionized understanding of atomic and subatomic processes.
+He is known for the Planck constant, which is of foundational importance for quantum physics, and which he used to derive a set of units, now called Planck units, expressed only in terms of physical constants.

-Life and career
+Planck was twice President of the Kaiser Wilhelm Society.
+In 1948 it was renamed the Max Planck Society, and today includes 83 institutions representing a wide range of scientific directions.

+Early life and education

+Max Karl Ernst Ludwig Planck was born on 23 April 1858 in Kiel, Holstein, the son of Johann Julius Wilhelm Planck and his second wife, Emma Patzig.
+He was baptized with the name of Karl Ernst Ludwig Marx Planck; of his given names, Marx was indicated as the "appellation name".
+However, by the age of ten he signed with the name Max and used this for the rest of his life.

 Planck came from a traditional, intellectual family.
 His paternal great-grandfather and grandfather were both theology professors in Göttingen; his father was a law professor at the University of Kiel and Munich.
 One of his uncles was also a judge.

-Planck was born in 1858 in Kiel, Holstein, to Johann Julius Wilhelm Planck and his second wife, Emma Patzig.
-He was baptized with the name of Karl Ernst Ludwig Marx Planck; of his given names, Marx (a now obsolete variant of Markus or maybe simply an error for Max, which is actually short for Maximilian) was indicated as the "appellation name".
-However, by the age of ten he signed with the name Max and used this for the rest of his life.